porcinus/FreeplayInfo2Overlay/README.md

 Choose right file:
  - info2framebuffer.sh and info2framebuffer.service : When using ADC to monitor battery voltage, copy informations 16bit framebuffer (/dev/fb1), (deprecated, related parts in archive folder).
- - info2overlay.sh and info2overlay.service : When using ADC to monitor battery voltage, when specific gpio input is pressed, display picture generated with info2png as a overlay, Note: only work with gl and dispmanx.
+ - info2overlay.sh and info2overlay.service : When using ADC to monitor battery voltage, when specific gpio input is pressed, display picture generated with info2png as a overlay, Note: only work with gl and dispmanx, (deprecated, related parts in archive folder).
  - info2framebuffer-nobattery.sh and info2framebuffer-nobattery.service : Copy some system informations to 16bit framebuffer (/dev/fb1), (deprecated, related parts in archive folder).
- - info2overlay-nobattery.sh and info2overlay-nobattery.service : When specific gpio input is pressed, start omxplayer with a display picture generated with info2png as a overlay, Note: only work with gl and dispmanx.
+ - info2overlay-nobattery.sh and info2overlay-nobattery.service : When specific gpio input is pressed, start omxplayer with a display picture generated with info2png as a overlay, Note: only work with gl and dispmanx, (deprecated, related parts in archive folder).

 To install as a service:
 cp [WANTEDSERVICE].service /lib/systemd/system/[WANTEDSERVICE].service ; \